-Figure 3.67.
+Figure 3.71.
 Web Print: Upload File

 - Font for plain text: change the font when you upload a plain text file (TXT) that contains characters not supported by the Default font, like CJK.
 Use Unifont when the source text has a real broad Unicode coverage. - Choose Files to be uploaded.
-Beware that the actual file selection button differs from browser to browser. - Press the Upload button to start the upload. - The status of the upload will be displayed below the selected file name. - The Reset button clears the status messages and selected file. - After the upload, use the Back, Print or PDF buttons to navigate to the next step.
+Beware that the actual file selection button differs from browser to browser. - Press the Upload button to start the upload. - The status of the upload will be displayed below the selected file name. - The Reset button clears the status messages and selected file. - The "garbage bin" button shows the number of (uploaded) documents currently present in the SafePages inbox.
+When you press this button, all documents will be deleted, and the button hided (until the inbox is filled again). - After the upload, use the Back, Print or PDF buttons to navigate to the next step.